innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 ## The Plan

-1. Use Jenkin's **Amazon EC2 Plugin** and configure it to launch AMI we want.
+1. Use Jenkin's (**Amazon EC2 Plugin**)[https://wiki.jenkins.io/display/JENKINS/Amazon+EC2+Plugin]
+   and configure it to launch the AMI we want.
 We should assign a good label to the cloud EC2 Jenkins workers - plugin will launch those on-demand when job requires a worker with that specific label.
 2. Create Google Cloud service account with the appropriate scope (`Google Storage Admin` role) and download its JSON secret file.
 Name it `gcloud-jenkins.json`.
 We need this to read/write from/to Google Storage.
 3. In Jenkins, configure a credential of type *Secret File*, name it `gcloud-secret-file` and upload `gcloud-jenkins.json` file.
 4. In Jenkins, configure *Username/Password* credentials to access SCM (say, GitHub and/or Bitbucket).
 We will use it to checkout private repositories.
 5. In Jenkins, configure a credential of type *Secret File*, name it `pip-conf` and upload private PIP config.
    This will enable us to access private PyPI repositories

 ## The Solution